 Practice Pointer: Always remember when designing anti-fraud measures to consider the possibility of management, senior executives, or owners overriding internal controls.

-When we discuss the Meta Model below, you can see that when it comes to considering the “Crime” that concealment is an element.
+When we discuss the Advanced Meta Model below, you can see that when it comes to considering the “Crime” that concealment is an element.

 The ACFE has published the top eight (8) concealment methods used by fraudsters that anti-fraud professionals should consider.
 I added a few of my own.